thegenemyers/FASTGA/README.md

 default value is say 10.
 With the -v option the program prints a progress report to the standard output.

-The program runs with -T threads, 8 by default and for which it typically sees a 6X or more speed up in wall clock time.  **Especially note that every index to be compared must be built with the same number of threads, and this number of threads will be used by FastGA**.
+The program runs with -T threads, 8 by default, for which it typically sees a 6X or more speed up in wall clock time.  **Especially note that every index to be compared must be built with the same number of threads, and this number of threads will be used by FastGA**.